Who Should You Involve in Your Next School Open House?

 - During presentations, have a member or two of the PTO sit in on the discussion to help answer questions and keep parents engaged.

 Your prospective parents have already been to school as adolescents.
 Additionally, they may have been lectured to all day in office meetings before they came to the event.
 Endeavor to make your open house an interactive experience, not a series of classroom lectures.
 Watch our blog for upcoming posts on creative ideas to make your open house stand out!

 As you work to show your prospective parents what makes your school the best choice for their children, find out what’s most important to them about their child’s next school.

 Academic rigor?
 Artistic or athletic excellence and competition?
 Excellent college admissions rates, or high admissions to their child’s first choice university?
 Religious or cultural values?

 If your school has a unique strength in a particular area, an open house is a great chance to highlight it.

 For example, if your school has a STEM focus, you might highlight student projects, uncommon laboratory equipment such as electrophoresis apparatuses, or International Science and Engineering Fair attendance to excite prospective students and families.

 Likewise, if your school has a strong faith-based program, allow parents and prospects to attend a youth Mass or service.
 That way they can experience your school’s religious education and values firsthand.

 After the Open House

 Recruitment doesn’t stop when your school open house ends.
+There are countless other strategies you can implement to help increase enrollment at your private school.
 For ideas about how to keep prospects engaged after they walk out those doors, all the way to the application process, keep an eye on our blog series on admissions events!